Italian Chopped Salad is crisp, fresh, and loaded with ham, salami, chickpeas, mozzarella, pepperoncini, basil, and a bright lemon dressing.

 Recipe Tips for Italian Chopped Salad

-• Dry Lettuce: Make sure the lettuce is 100% dry to prevent sogginess.
+• Dry Lettuce: Make sure the lettuce is 100% dry to prevent a soggy salad.

-• Cut Evenly: Cut all ingredients to similar sizes for a consistent bite.
+• Cut Evenly: Cut the ingredients into similar sizes so every bite is balanced.

 Storage